zmalone/chef-web-docs/source/local-development/windows/get-started-with-test-kitchen/2/_index.md

 1. Not all users use the same Test Kitchen driver.
 For example, one user might be using the EC2 driver and another user might be using Hyper-V.
 1. The <code class="file-path">.kitchen.yml</code> file can contain sensitive information such as passwords and access credentials.

-A common solution is to maintain a version of <code class="file-path">.kitchen.yml</code> that works with the Vagrant driver or another driver that does not require potentially sensitive information to run.
+A common solution is to maintain a version of <code class="file-path">.kitchen.yml</code> that works with the Vagrant driver because the Vagrant driver uses free software and doesn't require passwords or other sensitive information to run.

 It's also common to use [dynamic configuration](http://kitchen.ci/docs/getting-started/dynamic-configuration).
 For example, you can create a file named <code class="file-path">.kitchen.local.yml</code>, which you do not check into source control, that overrides the default configuration with your specific details.
 Or your configuration file can use environment variables to hide passwords and other personal details.

+Another common option is to provide the Vagrant configuration in <code class="file-path">.kitchen.yml</code> and a configuration that runs in the cloud in a file named <code class="file-path">.kitchen.cloud.yml</code>.
+This enables you to provide a standard configuration that runs on Vagrant and an option to test your configuration on one or more cloud providers ([the mysql community cookbook is a good example](https://github.com/chef-cookbooks/mysql/blob/master/.kitchen.cloud.yml)).
+To run the cloud configuration, set the `KITCHEN_YAML=.kitchen.cloud.yml` environment variable.
+This tells Test Kitchen to read from that file.

 [END_MODAL]